20688 - ACCOUNTING FOR VALUE

 The learning experience of this course is based on:

-- Incidents: papers, press news and practical small cases are provided and discussed in class.
+- Incidents: papers, press news and practical mini cases are provided and discussed in class.

-- A case project report and presentation prepared by small groups of students (40% of the final grade).
+- Group project: 45% of the final grade.
+Contributions to class discussions based on group cases, written project report and group presentation.
 The project is designed to test the ability of students to apply theoretical knowledge of accounting-based valuation methodologies to test the current market prices of one or more real companies using firms’ real world published financial statement information and other financial disclosures; to demonstrate understanding of the ability and limitations of financial statements to reveal information about business economics; and to assess the growth prospects and risks associated with investing in specific companies and their implications for the value investor using financial statement analysis methods.

-- Written exam (45% of the final grade) aimed at testing students understanding of the theoretical relationships between intrinsic value, measures of accounting value and profitability, leverage, growth and risk; and to apply this knowledge in calculations based on simplified examples abstracting from real world detail.
+- Final exam: 55% of the final grade.
+The final exam aims at testing students understanding of the theoretical relationships between intrinsic value, measures of accounting value and profitability, leverage, growth and risk; and to apply this knowledge in calculations based on simplified examples abstracting from real world detail.

-- Written exam (50% of the final grade) aimed at testing students understanding of the theoretical relationships between intrinsic value, measures of accounting value and profitability, leverage, growth and risk; and to apply this knowledge in calculations based on simplified examples abstracting from real world detail.
+- Written exam: 55% of the final grade.
+Aimed at testing students' understanding of the theoretical relationships between intrinsic value, measures of accounting value and profitability, leverage, growth and risk; and to apply this knowledge in calculations based on simplified examples abstracting from real world detail.

 The course material is exclusively represented by:

 - S. PENMAN, Accounting for Value, Columbia Business School Press.

 - Readings - provided through Bboard and in S. PENMAN, Financial Statement Analysis and Security Valuation, Irwin/McGraw-Hill, 2013, 5th ed.

 The course materials (e.g., hands outs and teaching notes) are regularly downloadable from Bboard platform.
 Teachers make the materials available throughout the course.